cleuler/CDE-a-DPP-2/LO-A Estatística Básia e sua prática-9ed-cap17-TSH0.md

 Exemplo 17.6.
 A figura mostra

-tanto a entrada quanto a saída
+tanto a entrada quanto a saÃ­da

 para o *applet P-Value of a Test of*

 *Significance*.

-Note que o valor P é a área sombreada sob a curva,
+Note que o valor P Ã© a Ã¡rea sombreada sob a curva,

-não a área sem sombreamento.
+nÃ£o a Ã¡rea sem sombreamento.